Before departing on a tour of a lifetime you will need to have the right bike for your needs, that will last and be comfortable.

 You can buy a bicycle specially built for touring, these bikes are good for tours of up to 6 months of hard riding without any major mechanical problems.
 There are 2 bikes that I can recommend that are built for the job: Thorn Sherpa MK3 and Surly Long Haul Trucker.
 Both frames are engineered correctly for hours of cycling comfortably without any physical pain and designed to carry a load of travelling gear.

-Other bikes include; Kona, Koga & Ridgeback with 700c wheels.
+- Other bikes include; Dawes Galaxy, Kona, Koga & Ridgeback with 700c wheels.

-The best frame builders; Roberts, Rourke, Longstaff & Oxford Bike Works
+- The best frame builders; Roberts, Rourke, Dave Yates & Longstaff.

 But If you are going to tour for longer, then you will need a custom expedition touring bike that is built using high quality parts that can handle tours of over 6 months of riding and carrying all your gear.
 The bikes I have recommended above are ideal for tours of up to 6 months, but tours over 6 months in remote areas, then you would need to upgrade the components of your bike when you buy it or build a bike using the same frame(s) as above and upgrade components from the list below.